Backstage pass

 An example of a backstage pass for Vans' Warped Tour in 2006.

-A backstage pass is a credential which grants its bearer access special privileges to restricted areas at a performance or conference venue, most commonly associated with music and entertainment events.
+A backstage pass is a credential which grants its bearer access special privileges to restricted areas at an event or conference, most commonly associated with music concerts.

 Backstage passes can come in the form of lanyards, stickers or wristbands.
 To deter counterfeiting, these passes often include holograms and unique artwork.
 After the performance, backstage passes often become memorabilia sold on online marketplaces, especially when the pass is signed by a performer.

 Types of passes

 There are a number of different types of backstage passes, they can differ greatly depending on the scale of the event.
 These are all general guidelines: